nixworks/public/news/2015/11/30/README.md

 By Alisa TangBANGKOK (Thomson Reuters Foundation) - The estimated number of adolescents dying of AIDS in the Asia Pacific region has more than double

 ### [Martyrs' Day (United Arab Emirates) is being observed in United Arab Emirates as Commemoration Day this year on November 30, 2015, recognising the sacrifices and dedication of Emirati martyrs who have given their life in the UAE and abroad in the field of civil, military and humanitarian service. ](/news/2015/11/30/martyrs-day-united-arab-emirates-is-being-observed-in-united-arab-emirates-as-commemoration-day-this-year-on-november-30-2015-recognisi.md)
-_Context: Emirati martyrs, Martyrs' Day (United Arab Emirates), UAE_
+_Context: Emirati martyrs, Martyrs' Day (United Arab Emirates), United Arab Emirates_

 ### [South Korea's parliament approves a free trade pact with China after opposition lawmakers, concerned that deal that would hurt agriculture and fisheries, secured a $1.4 billion relief package for farmers. ](/news/2015/11/30/south-korea-s-parliament-approves-a-free-trade-pact-with-china-after-opposition-lawmakers-concerned-that-deal-that-would-hurt-agriculture-a.md)
 _Context: Chinese, South Korea, agriculture, fisheries, free trade, parliamentary review_